lsst-ts/ts_wep_new/doc/developer-guide/developer-guide.rst

 * **CombineZernikesMeanTask**: Gen 3 middleware task to combine the Zernike coefficients using an unweighted mean of coefficients from all donut pairs.
 * **CombineZernikesSigmaClipTask**: Gen 3 middleware task to combine the Zernike coefficients with a sigma clipping method that will remove donuts with outlier Zernike values from the final averaging of donut pairs.
 * **CombineZernikesSigmaClipTaskConfig**: Configuration setup for CombineZernikesSigmaClipTask.
+* **EstimateZernikesBaseTask**: Base class for EstimateZernikes subtasks that estimate the Zernike coefficients from donut images.
+* **EstimateZernikesBaseConfig**: Configuration for EstimateZernikesBase.
+* **EstimateZernikesTieTask**: Subtask that estimates Zernikes from stamps using the TIE algorithm.
+* **EstimateZernikesTieConfig**: Configuration for EstimateZernikesTieTask.
 * **CalcZernikesTask**: Gen 3 middleware task to calculate the zernikes from donut stamps that already exist in the butler.
 * **CalcZernikesTaskConnections**: Connections setup for CalcZernikesTask.
 * **CalcZernikesTaskConfig**: Configuration setup for CalcZernikesTask.